 4. Untied: Help filing your tax return

 Get help filing your tax return with Untied.
 It allows users to link the app to bank accounts, credit cards and tax accounts, upload or add data manually, and then it gives an estimate of what your tax bill is likely to be.

 Untied’s “lite” version costs £49.99 a year, while the “pro” version is priced at £99.99 a year, which gives you access to the app (the lite version works only on a desktop or mobile browser), plus you can link an unlimited number of bank accounts.
 The pro version also includes support for capital gains and property income.

 The average accountant charges £150 to £250 to file your tax return.
 So if you’re comfortable using an app, this could save you a decent chunk of cash.
 Untied is regulated by the FCA and supervised by the Chartered Institute of Taxation.

 One for the future

-Finally, keep an eye out for Jamm Today, which should appear later this year.
-It will help users find the best online investment platform, comparing fees at various robo-advisors based on how much you plan to invest.
+Finally, keep an eye out for Jamm Today, which could launch in 2023.
+It will help users find the best online investment platform, comparing fees at various robo-advisers based on how much you plan to invest.
 We’ll keep you updated when this app launches.